skym-app/skym-downloads/README.md

 ## Install

-If your music software folders are in the standard location, open SkymPackage.dmg and run SkymPackage.pkg.
+If your music software folders are in the standard location, run SkymPackage.pkg.

 ## Tutorials and Setup